 The following trigger phrases are supported by default by Actions on Google:

 You don't need to specify anything to support these invocations and you can expect other similar patterns to work as well including additional words or phrases.
 All of these patterns invoke the "main" intent and you should have one and only one main intent.

-You can also let users invoke specific actions with deep links when they know what they want to do and the action phrase to say.
+You can also let users deep link into your app by invoking specific actions when they know what they want to do and the action phrase to say.